scalawithcats/scala-with-cats/src/pages/adt/scala.md

 ## Algebraic Data Types in Scala

-Now we know what algebraic data types are, we can turn to their representation in Scala.
+Now we know what algebraic data types are, we will turn to their representation in Scala.
 The important point here is that the translation to Scala is entirely determined by the structure of the data; no thinking is required!
 This means the work is in finding the structure of the data that best represents the problem at hand.
 Work out the structure of the data and the code directly follows from it.

-As algebraic data types are defined in terms of logical ands and logical ors, to represent algebraic data types in Scala we must know how to represent these two concepts in Scala.
+As algebraic data types are defined in terms of logical ands and logical ors, to represent algebraic data types in Scala we must know how to represent these two concepts.
 Scala 3 simplifies the representation of algebraic data types compared to Scala 2, so we'll look at each language version separately.

-I'm assuming that you're familiar with the language features we use to represent algebraic data types in Scala, but not with their correspondence to algebraic data types.
+I'm assuming that you're familiar with the language features we use to represent algebraic data types in Scala, so I won't be going over them.

 ### Algebraic Data Types in Scala 3

 In Scala 3 a logical and (a product type) is represented by a `final case class`.
-If we define a product type `A` is `B` **and** `C`, the representation in Scala 3 is
+If we define a product type `A` is `B` *and* `C`, the representation in Scala 3 is

 ```scala
 final case class A(b: B, c: C)